 You can start paying off debt at any moment in your life.
 If you’ve been waiting for the right moment, consider this it.
 I’m inviting you to start paying off debt today- no matter how much you make.
 If you need some help, join the community here.

 Now listen, here’s the thing: paying off debt can be hard.
 It takes time to pay it off successfully.
 If you’re low-income, it takes real sacrifice and mental fortitude.
 You’ve got to stick with it through the highs and the lows and, believe me, there will be some lows.
+When I was making less than $20,000 a year after graduation, I thought that would be my life forever.
+Like, forever ever.

 But here’s the other thing: you can do it.
 You can totally do it.
 Through a combination of increasing your income, decreasing your spending, and beating the system (because we live in a broken system), you can take control of your debt and kick it in the face.